Last Updated on 15 December, 2020 by Veronica

 You can get to Seville by all means of transport from Madrid.

 By train.
 The most convenient way to get to Seville from Madrid is the AVE (the high-speed train).
-It starts at Atocha and in a couple of hours you have arrived at Seville.
+It starts at Atocha, and you have arrived at Seville in a couple of hours.

-- Check Out: Best prices Rent a cars
+- Check Out: Best prices Rent a car.

 Airplane.
-I think it’s the least practical way to get there unless you live near the airport, have a good bargain or visit for more than 3 days.
-I see it impractical because you lose time going to the airport, you have to arrive an hour before (minimum), etc.
+I think it’s the least practical way to get there unless you live near the airport, have a good bargain, or visit for more than 3 days.
+Then, I see it as impractical because you lose time going to the airport, arrive an hour before (minimum), etc.

 What do you like most about Seville?